School of Medicine Policy

 Medical Student Time Off During Third- and Fourth-Year Clinical Rotations

 - The medical school will centrally track the number of days off for each student.
-After a fourth approved absence, the Registrar will send a report to the Student Affairs Office.
-Any student with more than 5 days (per academic year) of time off (not made up) will be referred to the promotions committee.
+Any student with more than 5 days per academic year of time off (not made up) will be referred to the promotions committee.
 It is the responsibility of the student to not finish the year with >5 days absent.

 The time off policy for the third and fourth years includes: